Global search

 When a loved one passes away, grief is often accompanied by logistical challenges.
 But in today’s digital age, what if those challenges include a digital scavenger hunt for hidden cryptocurrency?

-With crypto adoption on the rise in Australia, more families are facing this unexpected and often frustrating legal reality.
-Traditional estate laws haven’t yet caught up with the complexities of digital assets, leaving gaps that can lead to legal disputes and significant financial loss.
+With crypto adoption rising across all age groups in Australia, more families are facing this unexpected and often frustrating legal reality.
+Traditional estate planning frameworks haven’t yet caught up with the complexities of digital assets, leaving gaps that can result in legal disputes, delays, and permanent financial loss.

 What makes Cryptocurrency different in estate planning?

-Unlike traditional assets such as real estate, shares, or bank accounts, cryptocurrency comes with technical and jurisdictional hurdles that often sit at the heart of inheritance disputes:
+Unlike traditional assets such as property, shares, or bank accounts, cryptocurrency presents unique challenges that frequently sit at the centre of inheritance disputes:

 • Technical complexity: crypto assets are secured by private keys.
-If these keys are lost, they are virtually impossible to recover, potentially leaving executors locked out permanently.
+If these keys are lost, they are virtually impossible to recover, potentially leaving executors locked out permanently, as there is usually no recovery mechanism.

-• Jurisdictional issues: assets may be held on international exchanges or in private wallets, complicating questions of legal jurisdiction and applicable laws.
+• Jurisdictional hurdles: assets may be held on international exchanges or in private wallets, complicating questions of legal jurisdiction and applicable laws.

-• Privacy: the pseudonymous nature of crypto can make assets difficult to identify and track, increasing the risk of hidden holdings and family disputes.
+• Privacy and visibility: the pseudonymous nature of crypto can make assets difficult to identify and track, increasing the risk of hidden holdings and family disputes.

 Common cryptocurrency Will disputes emerging in Australia

-• The lost key problem: beneficiaries know the deceased held crypto, but without the private key or wallet password, the assets can’t be recovered.
+• Lost key disputes: beneficiaries know the deceased held crypto, but without the private key or wallet password, the assets can’t be recovered.

-• Hidden assets: families suspect undisclosed crypto holdings but can’t find evidence, often leading to accusations of misappropriation.
+• Hidden asset claims: families suspect undisclosed crypto holdings but can’t find evidence, often leading to accusations of concealment or misappropriation.

 Immediate steps to take if a loved one may have held cryptocurrency

-If you believe the deceased held crypto assets:
+If you believe the deceased held crypto assets, early action matters:

-• Secure all devices: lock down computers, phones, and storage devices; these may contain private keys or login credentials.
+• Secure all devices: safeguard computers, phones, and storage devices that may contain private keys or login credentials.

-• Look for records: search for physical or digital notes, password manager entries, or safe deposit boxes that may contain access information.
+• Search for records: look for written notes, password manager entries, or safe deposit boxes that may contain access information.

 Planning ahead: avoiding cryptocurrency estate disputes